Canta/unserialize/README.md

 jQuery's "serialize()" function.

-That is, where "serialize" takes a form (or a collection of inputs) and returns an proper serialized string for HTTP requests, the functions in this plugin takes that serialized string and then do one of two possible
+That is, where "serialize" takes a form (or a collection of inputs) and returns a proper serialized string for HTTP requests, the functions in this plugin takes that serialized string and then do one of two possible
 things: